Saturday 6 February, 3pm

 - Maybe you would like to have your own event or film at the Theatre, if so contact us…

-- And to save you checking details on our website, why not subscribe to receive a short post of our events as they come up.
-Just hit the ‘subscribe’ button and you will always know what is on…
+- And to save you checking details on our website, why not subscribe to our weekly email newsletter to receive notice of our events as they come up.
+Just hit Contact us and ask to be put on the mailing list so you will always know what is on…

 - If you would like to support our Theatre more, it is only $1 to join the Friends of the James Theatre Inc plus an annual subscription of $10….
 Contact us….